 An alternative approach is to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.

 I inherited a basement flat in Grangetown, conveyancing having been completed February 2007.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
 Comparable flats in Grangetown with an extended lease are worth £185,000.
 The average or mid-range amount of ground rent is £65 levied per year.
 The lease ends on 21st October 2081

 You have 60 years left to run we estimate the price of your lease extension to be between £20,000 and £23,000 as well as costs.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
-Do not use the figures in tribunal or court proceedings.
-There may be other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information before getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of comprehensive investigations.
+You should not use this information in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information before getting professional advice.